Skeleton-to-Image Encoding: Enabling Skeleton Representation Learning via Vision-Pretrained Models: Experiments

 As discussed in Section~\ref{ref:S2I}, S2I provides a unified representation that supports both Cross-Format Transfer Learning and Universal Skeleton Representation Learning.
 To highlight its advantages, we conduct experiments under these two settings.

 \textbf{Cross-Format Transfer Learning Evaluation Results.} We evaluate S2I on three heterogeneous skeleton datasets: NTU-60 (25 joints), Toyota (13 joints), and NW-UCLA (20 joints).
 Existing methods often rely on joint downsampling or interpolation to match skeleton formats, which can introduce information loss or noise.
 In contrast, our S2I preserves structural information by converting skeleton sequences into a format-agnostic image representation.
 As shown in Table~\ref{tab:cross_format}, S2I achieves clear improvements over prior works.
 Notably, 3s-S2I reaches 53.8\% on Toyota (CV1), surpassing existing methods by a significant margin.
-These results highlight the scalability and generalization ability of S2I for cross-format skeleton representation learning.

-\textbf{Universal Representation Pretraining Evaluation Results.} To assess the generalizability of our representation, we perform universal representation learning by aggregating training data from multiple datasets (NTU120-Csub, PKU-I-CS, PKU-II-CS, Toyota-CS, and NW-UCLA).~\footnote{More details of implementations and skeleton partitioning are provided in Appendix~\ref{sec: universal}.} All experiments are conducted on joint data.
+\textbf{Universal Representation Pretraining Evaluation Results.} To assess the generalizability of our representation, we perform universal representation learning by aggregating training data from multiple datasets (NTU120-Csub, PKU-I-CS, PKU-II-CS, Toyota-CS, and NW-UCLA).~\footnote{More details of implementations and skeleton partitioning are provided in Supplementary Material E.} All experiments are conducted on joint data.
 As shown in Table~\ref{tab:universal_pretrain}, universal pretraining consistently boosts performance on all evaluated datasets compared to individual dataset self-pretraining.
-Notably, we obtain substantial gains on PKUV2-CS (+5.3\%) and Toyota-CS (+3.5\%), demonstrating the effectiveness of unified skeleton representation learning in leveraging diverse data sources to enhance generalization.
+Notably, we obtain substantial gains on PKUV2-CS (+5.3\%) and Toyota-CS (+3.5\%).

-Collectively, the results from cross-format transfer learning (Table~\ref{tab:cross_format}) and universal representation pretraining (Table~\ref{tab:universal_pretrain}) highlight the scalability and generalization of S2I, demonstrating its effectiveness as a unified representation.
+Collectively, the results from cross-format transfer learning and universal representation pretraining show that the main advantage of S2I emerges in transfer-oriented scenarios.
+By converting heterogeneous skeleton formats into a shared image-like representation, S2I can exploit substantially broader pretraining data than methods tied to fixed skeleton layouts, leading to more robust transfer to new datasets and formats.